millaizha/adelheid/case/lasercut-layers/README.md

 > How do I edit the case files?

 If you just want to rearrange the layers I recommend using Inkscape to move the pieces to the desired positions.
-I altered the original files by importing them into Fusion 360, so I included these files for you to revise as well.
+I altered the original files by importing them into Fusion 360, so I included these files for you to work on as well.